 Explore the rich historic and cultural heritage of the oldest city in the Caribbean

-Plan Your Trip to Santo Domingo
+Plan Your Trip to Santo Domingo by Private Jet

 If urgent, call us 24x7 at (888) 593-9066

-Private Jet Charter Flights to/from Santo Domingo
+Santo Domingo Private Jet Charter Flights

 Known as one of the oldest European settlements in the Americas, Santo Domingo is still resplendent in Spanish history, with buildings and structures that date back to the 16th century.
 Explore old and new from the walled city centre of Zona Colonial to the Malecon waterfront district.
 Go beyond the city limits to find pristine beaches and experience true Dominican Republic hospitality.
-Make time to catch a ball game to see future major league stars, and dance the night away in one of the city’s many nightspots.Read more about private jet charter flights in Santo Domingo
+Make time to catch a ball game to see future major league stars, and dance the night away in one of the city’s many nightspots.Read more about our private jet charter flights in Santo Domingo.

 The capital of the Dominican Republic, Santo Domingo is the oldest city in the Caribbean known for its cobblestone streets, spired cathedrals, walls and forts.
 Located on the southern coast of this joint island nation, Santo Domingo was settled in the early 1500s.
 It was founded by Christopher Columbus's brother, Bartolome Colombus, in 1496, as the first seat of the Spanish colonial empire in the New World.
 The city’s central neighborhood, Ciudad “Zona” Colonial, declared a world heritage site by UNESCO, features numerous structures that date back to 16th and 17th century, including the defence wall, which was used to keep the British out when they attempted to invade the city in 1655.